 How much personal time is required from team members each month?

 Being a member of the DSW Team definitely requires a concerted commitment.
 The DSW Team meets as often as once a month for training.
 Beyond that, there is an average of 6-7 activities each month that could require participation from team members.
-These activities are related to training, administrative support, outreach & education at community events, and maintenance of the City's emergency equipment.
+These activities are primarily related to maintenance and support of the City's emergency supplies and equipment, quarterly training, administrative support, outreach and promoting disaster preparedness at community events.
 These activities may only take as little as a few hours, a full day, or multiple days to complete.
 Volunteer time can be greatly increased if the team is activated to respond to an emergency or disaster.
+Activation's and Call-outs can happen at any time of day or night and any day of the week.
 A DSW Team member must have the full support of their family and employer in order to be a viable asset to the City and their teammates.

 Are there any “out-of-pocket” expenses?Yes.
 DSW Team members are responsible for purchasing their initial basic uniform which consists of uniform pants/belt and boots.
-The City of Simi Valley supplies a standard uniform shirt and Personal Protective Equipment (PPE) which consists of a Search and Rescue vest/pack, headlamp, flashlight, cold weather jacket, rain jacket, helmet, gloves, hat, hi-visibility vest, knee pads, ham radio, and other miscellaneous tools.
+The City of Simi Valley supplies a uniform shirt and Personal Protective Equipment (PPE) which consists of a Search and Rescue pack, headlamp, flashlight, cold weather jacket, rain jacket/pants, helmet, gloves, hat, hi-visibility vest, knee pads, ham radio, and other miscellaneous tools.
 Members are encouraged to purchase additional equipment as desired.

 Are there any Physical Fitness Requirements?